WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - EMF will handle up to 100 metrics per `JSON` blob.

-- use `properties` for data which has high cardinatlity.
+- use `properties` for data which has high cardinality.
 That means that there are a lot of potential unique `name/value` pairs.
-Remember that the `CloudWatch` can only store 10 dimmensions per metric.
+Remember that the `CloudWatch` can only store 10 dimensions per metric.

 - use `CloudWatch` insights for searching through the `properties` that you set using EMF.